KIPAC/Physics89L/docs/setup.md

 1. Go to https://mybinder.org/
 2. Type "KIPAC/Physics67" into the "GitHub repository name or URL" text box and then click on the orange "Launch" button, it will take a few minutes to set up a machine somewhere off in the cloud and connect you to it.

-It is probably fine to run binder the first week, but we would like to get everyone set up with the software on their computers by the second week.
+It is fine to run binder the first week, but we would like to get everyone set up with the software on their computers by the second week.
+This will make it easier for you to save you work and include it in the lab reports.